 In a world driven by technology and with Artificial Intelligence (AI) and the Internet of Things (IoT) how will we manage, maintain and operate buildings in the future.
 Will our facilities “just know” how to adapt to changes in the environment such as workplace/workforce influences, local and global climate changes.
 In this presentation, we will explore some of the challenges facing building owners and the emerging technologies that are available to assist with managing modern buildings.

 Technology isn’t just changing the way we work; it’s also changing the way we manage and operate property.
 Building Information Modelling is one technology that has the potential for significant impact, in retrofits as well as new builds.
 If you think you know BIM, think again!

 With the Facilities Management Association of New Zealand (FMANZ) we have drawn together a panel of learned experts to provide a forum for debate and to establish what opportunities exist for FM practitioners to capitalise on BIM and related technologies.

 The NZGBC is a not-for-profit industry organisation dedicated to a sustainable built environment.
 The Council achieves this through setting standards of best practice through green building rating tools; education and training for all areas of the building industry value chain; and providing access to networks, information and resources for our members to lead the market.

-Sam and Andrew will talk about the newly launched Green Star – Performance tool that assesses the operational performance of all types of existing buildings across nine holistic impact categories.
+Sam will talk about the newly launched Green Star – Performance tool that assesses the operational performance of all types of existing buildings across nine holistic impact categories.

 Since the introduction of Green Star in 2007, the NZGBC has been successful in certifying over 130 new building and fitout projects in New Zealand.
 Whilst this is an outstanding achievement, the NZGBC is now focusing its sights on improving the existing building market.